Congrats on making it to the final problem of the week! Today's problem is a bit tricky but will seem so obvious once you get it.

 reply permalink

-Len - 10 years, 9 months ago
+Len - 12 years ago

 Another "cheating" solution would be to put the elements in an array and use an array sorting method then pull out the head of the array.
 But the array sorting method almost certainly uses comparison operators inside.